 Shockingly, one-third of all food produced for human consumption is wasted each year and this alone is responsible for 8% of global greenhouse gas emissions.
-The US is the second highest country in the world for food waste per capita, behind only Australia.
-Americans throw away more food than the citizens of the UK, Germany, France, Italy, and Sweden combined.
+The US is the third-highest country in the world for food waste per capita, behind China and India.
+In 2020, Americans threw away more food than the citizens of the UK, Germany, France, Italy, and Sweden combined.
 We take a look at food waste statistics in America to understand the drivers and the detrimental impact it has on the environment and food security.

 What’s Wrong With the Modern Supply Chain?

 Our current methods of industrial food production are wreaking havoc on the environment while failing to provide the agricultural yields necessary to sustain the growing global population, which is expected to hit 9.8 billion by 2050.

 The issues posed by the rampant use of fertilisers, pesticides and herbicides, along with the depletion of aquifer water sources, overgrazing and loss of topsoil have been widely analysed and clearly lead to the conclusion that farming practices must change.

 Moreover, despite the enormous quantities of food produced to feed the global population, over 800 million people worldwide still suffer from severe malnutrition.